joeblaster101/joeblaster101/README.md

 ## education

-I’ve graduated from Stoke on Trent College with a Level 3 Diploma in Games Design and Programming, and I’m hoping to go to the Sea Institute to get my degree in Games Programming.
+I’ve graduated from Stoke on Trent College with a Level 3 Diploma in Games Design and Programming.

 ## where to reach me